prgcont/workshop-k8s/lesson-4/README.md

 ### Prometheus UI graph

 Prometheus UI is bundled in Prometheus daemon and it can be used for basic visualization.
-It can be used for preparing queries but Grafana should be used for more serious work.
+It's sufficient for preparing queries but Grafana is better for serious work.

 Find name of Prometheus pod
 ```bash